- Ghanaians are conservative people and visitors should respect local customs, traditional courtesies and dress codes such as the following.

 - Always seek permission before taking photographs of people.

-All purchases in Ghana are in the local currencies.
+All purchases in Ghana are in local currencies.
 There are ATMs in all the cities, where cash withdrawals can be made in cedi equivalent.

 There are foreign exchange bureaus (Forex) in all the major towns and cities in Ghana.
 They usually offer a slightly better rate than the banks and stay open longer.